discordeno/discordeno/website/docs/examples/reactionroles.md

 // REST OF YOUR CODE
 ```

-If we try the code we finally achieve what we wanted, a button that when clicked gives us the role assuming Discord did not error out our call to add a role caused by the fact that we might not be allowed to add roles such as `@everyone`, roles created for bot permissions, roles that are obtained with link roles or roles that are above the bot hightest role.
+If we try to run the code, we will finally achieve what we want: A button that when clicked gives us the role, assuming that Discord did not return an error, which could be caused by Discord not allowing bots to add roles such as `@everyone`, roles created for bot permissions, roles that are obtained with link roles or roles that are above the bot hightest role.

 One last thing we could do is removing the role if we already have it, we will need to add some code in the event and a few desired properties, let's start with the event file `src/events/interactionCreate.ts`: